ssl/ezXSS/readme.md

 * Cleaning up some bad-practice code
 * ~~Fix searching~~
 * New way of searching
+* Delete screenshot image if report is deleted
 * Page alerts or Google Chrome alerts on new report

 Adding in a future version: